SAFE-Stack/docs/docs/recipes/ui/routing-with-elmish.md

 ## 10. Try it out

 The routing should work now.
 Try navigating to [localhost:8080](http://localhost:8080/); you should see a page with "Page not Found".
 If you go to [localhost:8080/#/todo](http://localhost:8080/#/todo), you should see the todo app.

+!!! info "# sign"
+    You might be surprised to see the hash sign as part of the URL.
+It enables React to react to URL changes without a full page refresh.
+    There are ways to omit this, but getting this to work properly is outside of the scope of this recipe.